-GRADES PK-6
+GRADES 7-12

-PANTS, SLACKS, JEANS, SKIRTS, DRESSES, JUMPERS, SHORTS, SHIRTS, BLOUSES OR PULLOVERS:
+PANTS, SLACKS, JEANS, SKIRTS, DRESSES, JUMPERS, (NO SHORTS OR SKORTS), SHIRTS, BLOUSES OR PULLOVERS:

-- May be any color or design - Shall be appropriately sized, fitting at the waist, and cuffed/hemmed at or below midcalf. - Jeans/pants with tears/holes above the knee must be worn with tights underneath - Shorts may be no shorter than mid-thigh in length with a hem.
-No cut off shorts or athletic/gym shorts. - The length/slits of skirts, dresses, and jumpers must be clearly below mid-thigh. - Leggings or yoga pants may be worn with acceptable clothing over them.
-Coverage should extend to top of the thigh in the front and below the posterior end. - Shirts, blouses, or pullovers must have sleeves and must be appropriately sized and buttoned. - Shirts, blouses, or pullovers may not be sheer, lace, or any see-through material (even if worn with an undergarment/ camisole/slip), backless, cut-out, off-the shoulder, spaghetti strap, sundress, tankstyle, sleeveless, low-cut, back exposed, or revealing in any way - No vinyl, leather, suede, fleece, spandex/stretch, oversized pockets, pajamas, overalls, sweatpants, or coveralls. - No inappropriate pictures or messages allowed. - Underclothes may not be worn as outer clothes, including men's T shirts.
+- May be any color or design - Shall be appropriately sized, fitting at the waist, and cuffed/hemmed at or below mid-calf. - Jeans/pants with tears/holes above the knee must be worn with tights underneath. - The lengths/slits of skirts, dresses and jumpers must be no more than 4" above the top of the knee when standing upright. - Leggings or yoga pants may be worn with acceptable clothing over them.
+Coverage should extend to top of the thigh in the front and below the posterior end. - Leggings and/or jeggings must be appropriately sized and made from fabric that adequately conceals the body and the undergarment(s). - Shirts, blouses, or pullovers must have sleeves.
+Must be appropriately sized and buttoned. - Shirts, blouses, or pullovers may NOT be: sheer, lace, any see-through material (even if worn with an undergarment/camisole/slip), backless, cut-out, off-the-shoulder, spaghetti strap, tank-style, sleeveless, low-cut, or midriff. - Shirts, blouses, or pullover must not be revealing in any way.
+Shoulders, the back, and the midriff must be covered. - No vinyl, leather, suede, fleece, - Pajamas or any form of clothing designed for lounging or sleep may not be worn. - Under garments may not be worn as outer clothes including men's T shirts.